“Let them be. Blind guides is what they are. If, then, a blind man guides a blind man, both will fall into a pit.” – Jesus Christ at Matthew 15:14

 “North Korea may be the craziest country in the world; it’s certainly a good competitor for that title.” -pg 132 of “Who Rules The World?” by Noam Chomsky

 Why would Chomsky say that?
 In a perfect non sequitur, he goes on afterward to explain that North Korea has been very deliberately destroyed by true crazies.
-Chomsky doesn’t give us any reason for calling North Koreans crazy, so, Noam, Don’t call North Korea crazy because it isn’t and neither are, and were, its leaders.
+Chomsky doesn’t give us any reason for calling North Koreans crazy.
+So, Noam, Don’t call North Korea crazy because it isn’t and neither are its leaders.
+Nor were its leaders.
 What does Noam get from calling North Korea (which means ‘all’ of North Korea if you don’t specify its leadership) crazy?
 It’s so unhelpful at a time when N Korea is among a basket of countries openly threatened by the powerful, lawless and hyper-violent United States.

 From the conclusion of Stephen Gowans’s “Patriots, Traitors And Empires, we get the following:

 “In his 1900 pan-African statement, W.E.B.
 Dubois wrote that “The problem of the twentieth century” is that of white supremacy – the “tacit but clear modern philosophy which assigns to the white race alone the hegemony of the world and assumes that other races … will either be content to serve the interests of the whites or die out before their all-conquering march.”
 This can be re-stated for the current century: the problem of the twenty-first century is the problem of US supremacy – the tacit but clear modern philosophy which assigns to the United States hegemony over the world and assumes that other countries will either be content to serve the interests of the United States’ dominant economic class or die out before its all-conquering march.